Modification: BACE1: Transgenic

 In order to determine the impact of BACE overexpression on Aβ deposition, hBACE mice have been crossed with APP overexpressing mice, such as the Tg2576 model overexpressing APP with the Swedish mutation (Hsiao et al., 1996).
 BACE expression was comparable in the single BACE transgenic and the bigenic APPxBACE mice.
 At 14–16 months, APPxBACE-H and APPxBACE-M mice had decreased cortical deposition of Aβ relative to Tg2576 mice and almost no hippocampal Aβ deposits.
 This effect was dependent on BACE dose, as mice generated with the low-expressing line (APP-BACE-L) exhibited increased amyloid plaque formation within the cortex, although they had some diminution of hippocampal Aβ deposits.
 Although modest overexpression of BACE enhanced amyloid deposition, high BACE overexpression inhibited amyloid formation despite increased cleavage of APP (Lee et al., 2005).

-Transgene of human BACE driven by the prion protein (PrP) promoter.
+A human BACE1 transgene is driven by the mouse prion protein (PrP) promoter.